loosewheel/lwcomputers/readme.txt

 The Ctrl, Cap, Shift and Alt keys on the keyboard toggle down and up.
 When in the down state the key's label is suffixed with a "*".

+Each computer and floppy disk has a unique integer id assigned to it.

-If a floppy is "used" (left click) a form displays the floppy's id and label.
+If a floppy is "dug" (left click) a form displays the floppy's id and label.
 If the floppy has never been put in a computer's slot its id shows as "<not used>".
 If a floppy has no label its label shows as "<no label>".

-Each disk has its own directory under the world folder with its contents.

-Each computer and floppy disk has a unique integer id assigned to it.

-The path to a computers hard drive's contents:
-<minetest path>/worlds/<world>/lwcomputers/computer_<id>

-The path to a floppy disk's contents:
-<minetest path>/worlds/<world>/lwcomputers/floppy_<id>

-The contents of the disks can be edited with an external editor.

 A computer's hard drive folder is created the first time it is powered up.
 A floppy disk's folder is created the first time it is placed in a computer's